 To that end, the rollout to lenders ends up being much smoother if they have a voice early in the process.
 All configuration decisions should be made with the lender in mind, so this role is incredible important.
 This should be a few of the top producing lenders in the bank, and their role will be to provide the perspective of the end user.
 They should speak up whenever roadblocks are being put in the way of the “front of the bank” and their ability to quickly negotiate fair deals with borrowers.

-The lenders should be directly involved in Product Setup and User Acceptance Testing, and will be an important voice when Target Returns are being finalized.
+The lenders should be directly involved in Product Setup and Assumptions Validation, and will be an important voice when Target Returns are being finalized.

 The Credit Expert is responsible for helping determine how credit risk (specifically probability of default and loss given default data) is translated to pricing new opportunities.
 They will coordinate the gathering of the data needed for the credit migration analysis, and work with PrecisionLender’s consulting team to finalize the credit specific assumptions on risk grades, collateral, guarantees, and default rates.